NDevTK/infra/go/src/infra/cmd/mac_toolchain/README.md

 ### Installing an Xcode package without runtime

-Use following command to download an Xcode package without runtime
+~~Use following command to download an Xcode package without runtime~~

 ```
 mac_toolchain install -kind ios -xcode-version SOME_VERSION -output-dir path/to/Xcode.app -with-runtime=False
 ```

-This is specifically used in iOS tester machines across chromium infra where mac_toolchain is invoked to download Xcode. iOS test runner further downloads the requested runtime in task and assembles a full Xcode package with runtime from multiple packages downloaded (or read from cache).
+~~This is specifically used in iOS tester machines across chromium infra where mac_toolchain is invoked to download Xcode. iOS test runner further downloads the requested runtime in task and assembles a full Xcode package with runtime from multiple packages downloaded (or read from cache).~~<br>
+**Update (2023)**: in MacOS13+, all Xcode.app contents will be bundled in the "mac" package, so the above command will still install the runtime to the output directory.

 ## Debugging packages